RheaAyase/jekyll-rhea/portfolio.md

 - NDA 3A multiplayer game (PC, PS5, XBSX)
 - The .NET (x64, aarch64, s390x, ppc, containers/OpenShift | RHEL7, RHEL8, CENTOS, Fedora,..)
 - Presented at many .NET and OpenSource conferences, meetups and events.

-{% include image.html
-  img="img/tuxie1-low.jpg"
-  title="Photo of Rhea smiling, at a desk with a Linux mascot." caption="This photo is as old as covid.
-But I'm smiling in it." align="right" float="true" border="1px" width="50%"
-%}

 {% include spacer.html %}